-Our Specialist Orthodontist Dr Emmett Hegarty, is a very experienced specialist who has undertaken additional training in the field of orthodontics.
+Our Orthodontist Dr Maja Kekus is an experienced clinician who has undertaken additional training in the field of orthodontics.
 Some general dentists do provide teeth straightening treatment, but usually they have undergone less formal training and may have less experience than a specialist orthodontist.
-Dr Hegarty can treat more complex orthodontic cases, can offer solutions using a variety of different braces, and he treats children, teens and adults.
+Dr Kekus can treat more complex orthodontic cases, can offer solutions using a variety of different braces, and she treats children, teens and adults.

 Different types of Orthodontic Treatment